 We would soon find out that a transformer in a neighbor's backyard had been the cause and it did not take long before the sirens of firetrucks were blasting the airwaves with their boisterous sounds.

-When they were pulling up on our very street, naturally they drew the attention of the nearby neighbors including us to go outside and see what all the ruckus was about.
+When they were pulling up on our very street naturally they drew the attention of the nearby neighbors including us.
+We went outside to see what all the ruckus was about.

 It turned out that the transformer box that had blown had also caught fire in a neighbor's backyard just two houses away from our home.
 It did not take long for the firefighters to extinguish the flames but some of them stayed until the electric company folks arrived to assure continued safety for those of us whose nearby houses could have been impacted had the faulty piece of electric equipment smoldered back to life.